scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

         - example - prevent installations done through one pipeline to affect other pipeline runs.
 This can be done by using ephemeral build-runners (such as a containter that is created for each build), or by verifying that build-runners start each time from a predefined state.
 ​
 These requirements are challenging and the SLSA framework specifically suggests that organizations gradually evolve from SLSA L2 to SLSA L3 compliance.

+### Build service trusted builder
+> When build service supports a trusted builder

+use it, and use the the trusted bulider to run `valint slsa` command to create the Provenance document.
 ​
-To achieve SLSA L3 with Scribe tools we recommend the following:
+### Self attestation trusted builder
-- If the build service supports a trusted builder - use it, and use the `valint slsa` command to create the Provenance document.
+> When build service does supports a trusted builder
-​
-Otherwise,
 ​
 - Instrument the build pipeline for generating all attestations that will be needed to populate the Provenance document.
 For example, you may decide you want a list of the dependencies installed during the build.
 This list can be generated by a ```valint bom dir:``` command.
 In addition, create a Provenance attestation in the pipeline using the `valint slsa` command.
 - Create a separete trusted-provenance-generation pipeline that will perform the following